 Upon graduating in 2013, this English major with her background in professional and technical writing knew that she wanted to write, but oddly enough, there weren’t all that many positions open for in-office writers.
 So, despite my family’s objections, I headed online, hit up ProBlogger.com, and landed my first writing position for a journalistic style website.

-How do writers land a work-from-home online job that is both reliable, consistent, and awesome?
+How do writers land a work-from-home online job?
 And what does their day-to-day writing from home look like?
-Cassie Boss, Express Writers' expert writer and QA, shares her story and tips.
+Cassie Boss, Express Writers' expert writer, shares her story and tips.
 Click To Tweet

 Interested in working from home and writing?
 We’re always interviewing for additional writers.
 Send in your resume or samples here!

 Freelance Writing Online: Part-Time Gig or Full-Time Job?

 The overall job outlook for writers and authors is projected to grow 8% between 2016 and 2026, according to the Bureau of Labor Statistics, and with traditional publishing declining due to the uprising of online publication, the demand for online freelance writers is expected to grow.